Starting a Course

 During this time, trainees will need to make sure they have a working laptop.
 It also needs to run a UNIX OS.
 This means trainees cannot run Windows on our course.

 It can be helpful to have a quick ten minute call with each trainee to confirm that their webcam, microphone and internet connection are working properly in the week leading up the first class.

 Finally, send an email to all new Trainees with an overview of

-It can be useful to attach a Google Form and ask the students to confirm their attendence of the first class by completing it - this was you can tell who hasn't received the email.
+It can be useful to attach a Google Form and ask the trainees to confirm their attendance of the first class by completing it - this is how you can tell who hasn't received the email.